 Definition of Ad Hominem

 Ad hominem is a Latin word that means “against the man.”
 As the name suggests, it is a literary term that involves commenting on or against an opponent, to undermine him instead of his arguments.

 Examples of Ad Hominem

-“How can you argue your case for vegetarianism when you are enjoying your steak?”
+“How can you argue your case for vegetarianism when you are enjoying that steak?”

 This clearly shows how a person is attacked instead of being addressed for or against his argument.